FastLane-Labs/atlas/README.md

 A DApp wishing to participate can integrate with Atlas by completing three steps:

-1. Embed the Atlas Plugin into their frontend or API.
+1. Embed the Atlas API or SDK into their frontend or API.
 2. Create and publish a DAppControl contract.
-3. Interact with the Atlas contract to initialize the DAppControl contract and link it to the Atlas Plugin on their frontend or API.
+3. Interact with the Atlas contract to initialize the DAppControl contract and link it to the Atlas API on their frontend or API.

 ### Network Overview